Trees of Remembrance

 Can I participate in the planting?

-Donations of a grove of 20 or more trees qualify for a special planting ceremony with park staff.
+Donations of a memorial planting of 20 or more trees qualify for a special planting ceremony with park staff.

 When will my tree be planted?